robin-hartmann/BunkerDefense/README.md

 # 🕹️ BunkerDefense
-Basic shooter for SteamVR - Destroy the Wheelers with your gun before they blow up your bunker!
+Basic shooter for SteamVR - Destroy the Wheelers with your gun before they blow up your bunker! (educational project)

 ![Start Menu](docs/images/start-menu.png)